If you go to the RZIM.org website, you can read a report on the illicit behavior of Ravi Zacharias.

 Admittedly, no one wants to read this report.
 Some may think it’s wrong to read it, or even talk about it.
 I understand.
 Trust me: this has been extremely difficult for me.
 I take no pleasure in writing about this.
 I have cried over this report.
 It is devastating.
 Whether one received from this man’s ministry or not, to know a leader in our faith was the worst kind of man possible is devastating.
 He appeared on the world stage, representing Christ—or so we thought—for us all.
 He defended our faith before world leaders, and we rejoiced.

 Now, we mourn.
 We weep.
 We cry out in real pain—we have been betrayed!
 We trusted him.
 We shared his videos, bought his books, and gave to his ministry.
 We thought he was not only a man of God’s Word, but a man of his word!
-Instead, we have learned he was a masterful deceiver.
-He was a predator, rapist, and trafficker.
-He was not merely a wolf in sheep’s clothing—he was a monster!
+Instead, we have learned he was a master charlatan.
+He was an actor.
+He was a wolf in sheep’s clothing—a monster!
 He denied his actions, and falsely accused his victims, even bringing a false defamation lawsuit against one.
 We know he was still receiving images from his victims at least up until February of 2020, three months before his death.
 So, there is no appearance, nor evidence, of contrition.
 One may only hope that before he breezed his last repented and confessed his sentence Period

 We must pause from our own pain, though, and remember the women he victimized in person: his wife, his daughters, and the countless women he used for his personal gratification.
 I will not enumerate these evil deeds—at least those we know of—because the report submitted by Miller & Martin, the law firm RZIM hired to investigate the allegations, does an adequate job.
 However, I will tell you that his actions were all for his own pleasure, and there was no price he would not pay.
 Only God knows how many ministry dollars he used to satisfy his longings.
 He had a charitable fund established expressly for this purpose!
 Without accountability, he could spend this money on anyone he chose.
 What this fund did not cover, he would submit as an expense.
 The ministry paid for everything.